waiting-for-dev/devise-jwt/README.md

 Request formats that must be processed (in order to dispatch or revoke tokens).

-It must be a hash of devise scopes as keys and an array of request formats as values.
+It must be a hash of Devise scopes as keys and an array of request formats as values.
 When a scope is not present or if it has a nil item, requests without format will be taken into account.